 Being an open-source framework, React Native allows the developers to inspect their code while writing.
 React Native programmers and experts love this kind of flexibility while coding.
 Also, the libraries offered by it can work seamlessly with other popular platforms like Windows and TvOS.

 Developers who have worked with Android Studio or XCode environment, know how struggling it is to work on a feature with multiple screens!
 Even a simple task like label text changing or altering view color takes a lot of time.

 As a solution to this, React Native comes with the hot reloading feature.
-It helps the experts of React Native app development to view any changes made in the codebase in real-time.
+It helps the React Native experts to view any changes made in the codebase in real-time.
 There is no need to build every time from scratch manually with the live reloading feature.

 There are certain cons associated with React Native application development as follows.

-Well, these challenges of React Native development are not present in native app development.
+Well, these challenges are not present in native app development.